|Guide||♦||12 Triplogs||0 Topics|

-History: The Tohono O'odham Nation believes this mountain to be home of the creator, I'itoi.
+The Tohono O'odham Nation believes this mountain to be home of the creator, I'itoi.
 This deity turned ants into people, forming the first individuals of their nation.
 They believe he still watches over their people from his cave in the mountain.
 This will help explain some of the trinkets you find at the peak, which are offerings to their god.
-The tribe grants access to the mountain (with permit) from the west side, but asks all visitors respect the sacred nature of this place.
+The tribe grants access to the mountain (with a permit) from the west side but ask all visitors to respect this place's sacred nature.
 The east side is currently not part of their territory and does not require permits.

-Hike: From the ranch gate you will hike up the road.
-Be sure to obey all trail signs as you are travelling over private property.
+From the ranch gate, you will hike up the road.
+Be sure to obey all trail signs as you are traveling over private property.
 Thankfully, as long as people stay on good behavior, access is being granted by the landowners.
-After you pass the ranch the next mile or so of the trail is pleasant, wandering its way up the creek of Thomas Canyon.
+After you pass the ranch, the next mile or so of the trail is pleasant, wandering its way up the creek of Thomas Canyon.

-After 1.5 miles total you will leave the creek and begin a series of steep switchbacks.
-At the top it gets eroded and you run into fire ravaged areas and a lot of dirt erosion slopes.
+After 1.5 miles total, you will leave the creek and begin a series of steep switchbacks.
+It gets eroded at the top, and you run into fire-ravaged areas and a lot of dirt erosion slopes.
 It is easy to get off trail in a few places, so watch for cairns.

 When you get through the worst and finally arrive at the saddle, you will run into a climber campsite.
-There is no water here but this is a good place to cache extra water you will only need for the hike back.
-From here try to find the good trail that heads up the ridge to your west (and a bit north).
-You are aiming for the obvious notch in the mountain.
+There is no water here, but this is an excellent place to cache extra water you will only need for the hike back.
+From here, try to find the good trail that heads up the ridge to your west (and a bit north).
+You are aiming for the distinct notch in the mountain.
 Scramble up to the base of the notch.
-It is an offtrail romp up a gully.
+It is an off-trail romp up a gully.

-First pitch is about 30 feet under a boulder.
-It is easy except for one perhaps 5.5 move.
+The first pitch is about 30 feet under a boulder.
+It is easy except for one, perhaps, 5.5 move.

-From the top of this pitch walk up an exposed ridge and then turn toward the mountain and ascend up a bit higher, however, from here follow cairns to your right and down in elevation about 60 ft.
+From the top of this pitch, walk up an exposed ridge and then turn toward the mountain and ascend slightly higher.
+However, from here, follow cairns to your right and down in elevation about 60 ft.
 Then go forward/left and back up about 50 feet to the base of the ladder pitch.
-This path of travel goes around a 6 ft metal bar you see sticking out of a rock way above you.
+This travel path goes around a 6 ft metal bar you see sticking out of a rock way above you.

-Third and final pitch is 100 ft, it zigzags a bit and goes about 5.3.
-Old bolts offer some protection placements but the route is run out.
+The third and final pitch is 100 ft.
+It zigzags a bit and goes about 5.3.
+Old bolts offer some protection placements, but the route is run out.

-From the top of this pitch you can leave the rope and harness, and scramble perhaps 0.4 miles to the top - you will go to the right, then turn left up a gully, then around the mountain to your left, doing a half circle around the mountain - look for signs of previous travel, and I recommend you carry a GPS to track your path and not get lost on the way back down.
+From the top of this pitch, you can leave the rope and harness, and scramble perhaps 0.4 miles to the top - you will go to the right, then turn left up a gully, then around the mountain to your left, doing a half-circle around the mountain - look for signs of previous travel.
+I recommend you carry a GPS to track your path and not get lost on the way back down.